Health

 How is Westchester County performing?

-In 2016-18, whites and African Americans in Westchester County had the highest mortality rates from chronic lower respiratory disease at 22 and 21 per 100,000, respectively.
-Hispanics had the third highest rate (13 per 100,000) followed by Asians (5 per 100,000).
-Westchester County's rate for African Americans was on par with the state, while its rates for all other race/ethnicities were below state rates.
+In 2019-21, Whites and African Americans in Westchester County had the highest mortality rates from chronic lower respiratory disease, at 20 and 21 per 100,000, respectively.
+Hispanics had the third highest rate (10 per 100,000), followed by Asians (6 per 100,000).
+Westchester County's rate for African Americans was on higher than the state's rate (20 per 100,000), while its rates for all other race/ethnicities were below state rates.
+Since 2016-18, rates increased among Whites and Hispanics and were largely stable among African Americans and slightly decreased among Asians.

-Compared to similar counties, Westchester had the highest morality rate from chronic lower respiratory disease among African Americans, larger than Rockland (18) and Nassau (12); the third highest rate among Asians and Hispanics, and the lowest rate among whites.
+Compared to similar counties, Westchester had the highest morality rate from chronic lower respiratory disease among African Americans, larger than Rockland (18) and Nassau (13); the second highest rate among Asians and Hispanics; and the lowest rate among Whites.

 Why do these disparities exist?